CRISPR gene editing: Patents and commercialization

 As of November 2013, SAGE Labs (part of Horizon Discovery group) had exclusive rights from one of those companies to produce and sell genetically engineered rats and non-exclusive rights for mouse and rabbit models.
 By 2015, Thermo Fisher Scientific had licensed intellectual property from ToolGen to develop CRISPR reagent kits.

 As of December 2014, patent rights to CRISPR were contested.
-Several companies formed to develop related drugs and research tools.
+Several companies were formed to develop related drugs and research tools.
 As companies ramped up financing, doubts as to whether CRISPR could be quickly monetized were raised.
 In 2014, Feng Zhang of the Broad Institute of MIT and Harvard and nine others were awarded US patent number 8,697,359 over the use of CRISPR–Cas9 gene editing in eukaryotes.
-Although Charpentier and Doudna (referred to as CVC) were credited for the conception of CRISPR, the Broad Institute was the first to achieve a "reduction to practice" according to patent judges Sally Gardner Lane, James T. Moore and Deborah Katz.
+Although Charpentier and Doudna (referred to as CVC) were credited for the conception of CRISPR, the Broad Institute was the first to achieve a "reduction to practice" according to patent judges Sally Gardner Lane, James T. Moore, and Deborah Katz.

 The first set of patents was awarded to the Broad team in 2015, prompting attorneys for the CVC group to request the first interference proceeding.
-In February 2017, the US Patent Office ruled on a patent interference case brought by University of California with respect to patents issued to the Broad Institute, and found that the Broad patents, with claims covering the application of CRISPR-Cas9 in eukaryotic cells, were distinct from the inventions claimed by University of California.
+In February 2017, the US Patent Office ruled on a patent interference case brought by the University of California with respect to patents issued to the Broad Institute, and found that the Broad patents, with claims covering the application of CRISPR-Cas9 in eukaryotic cells, were distinct from the inventions claimed by the University of California.

-Shortly after, University of California filed an appeal of this ruling.
-In 2019 the second interference dispute was opened.
+Shortly after, the University of California filed an appeal of this ruling.
+In 2019, the second interference dispute was opened.
 This was in response to patent applications made by CVC that required the appeals board to determine the original inventor of the technology.
-The USPTO ruled in March 2022 against UC, stating that the Broad Institute were first to file.
+The USPTO ruled in March 2022 against UC, stating that the Broad Institute was first to file.
 The decision affected many of the licensing agreements for the CRISPR editing technology that was licensed from UC Berkeley.
 UC stated its intent to appeal the USPTO's ruling.